Delta David Gier: Christianity

 Gier identifies "the integration of faith with music" as "a lifelong passion and pursuit" and has taken part in several Christian-affiliated music organizations in the capacities of artistic director, speaker, and teacher.

 In Europe, these activities include his position as principal conductor at the Crescendo Summer Institute, organized by the interdenominational Christian musician network Crescendo International.
 Gier is further responsible for coordinating the expansion of Crescendo International’s North American chapter and has established numerous hubs in cities across the United States, as well as facilitating and securing funding for initiatives like the Crescendo Chamber Music Project.
 Gier has also participated in the European Leadership Forum in Poland as a lecturer and panelist.

 In America, Gier has been a regular guest conductor at the MasterWorks Festival since 1998.
 He has also served as board member and Associate Artistic Director of the Soli Deo Gloria Music Foundation, a nonprofit foundation which preserves and promotes sacred classical music through programs like the Chicago Bach Project and by commissioning new sacred works.
 In this context, Gier conducted the world premieres of Jacob Bancks’s Lumen de Lumine in 2008 and Daniel Kellogg's From Everlasting to Everlasting in 2012.
 He also conducted the 2016 Chicago Bach Project performance of the B Minor Mass at the Harris Theater.

-Gier co-hosts a podcast called “Hearing the Music” with Reverend J. Mark Bertrand that offers musical and theological considerations of sacred classical repertoire.
+Gier co-hosts a podcast, “Hearing the Music”, with Reverend J. Mark Bertrand that offers musical and theological considerations of sacred classical repertoire.
 Its first season comprises a series of discussions of Bach’s St John Passion using musical examples recorded at the South Dakota Symphony Orchestra’s 2014 performance of the oratorio.
 In 2020, South Dakota Public Broadcasting aired the series statewide under the heading “Sacred Music: A Lenten Special”.